seihtam/antibiotic/README.md

 The `src` directory contains the source code for the Antibiotic bot.
 The `tools` directory contains various tools to help development of Antibiotic.
 In the top of all file in both directories is a comment explaining its functionality.

-The Antibiotic bot module was created as a part of a bachelor thesis "Bot module for AntibIoTic" (2018) by Mathies Svarrer-Lanthén and based on the work by Michele De Donno in his master's thesis "AntibIoTic against DDoS attacks" (2017).
+The Antibiotic bot module was created as a part of a bachelor thesis at DTU Compute named "Bot module for AntibIoTic" (2018) by Mathies Svarrer-Lanthén and based on the work by Michele De Donno in his master's thesis "AntibIoTic against DDoS attacks" (2017).

 Note that this is a proof-of-concept and should not be used in production.
 This proof-of-concept specifically targets the router named Netgear DGN1000.